 - To make more space for your spine to arch, place your hands a few inches farther forward.

-Place a small bolster, pillow, or folded blankets under your hips to add a little height and to take pressure out of the lower back.
-If you feel any pinching or pain in your lower back, widen the distance between your feet, which creates more space in your hips and pelvis and engages the glutes.
+Place a folded blanket under your hips to take some of the pressure out of your lower back.
+If you feel any pinching or pain in your lower back, widen the distance between your feet, which creates more space in your hips and pelvis.